 Install a Water Softener

 If you have hard water (water with a high mineral concentration), your plumbing fixtures will wear out quicker.
 A water softener can help eliminate this problem by getting rid of some of this mineral concentration.
-This will not only help preserve your water heater, but also lead to healthier skin and better-tasting drinking water too.
+This will not only help preserve your water heater but also lead to healthier skin and better-tasting drinking water too.

 Turn Down the Heat

 Many people love the feeling of piping hot water when bathing, but what they don’t realize is that this high temperature comes with consequences.
-Many people keep their heater set to 140 degrees Fahrenheit or higher, but this consumes a ton of extra energy, and forces your heater to work harder to prevent heat loss.
-Turning the dial down to 120 degrees will still provide your home with a comfortable water temperature, but allow you to save energy and preserve your heater by allowing the heating elements to run less frequently and reduce the seriousness of the expansion and contraction cycles your tank goes through when refilling and reheating.Need a water heater service?
-Call the Phoenix plumbing service experts at Deer Valley Plumbing Contractors, Inc.!
+Many people keep their heater set to 140 degrees Fahrenheit or higher, but this consumes a ton of extra energy and forces your heater to work harder to prevent heat loss.
+Turning the dial down to 120 degrees will still provide your home with comfortable water temperature, but allow you to save energy and preserve your heater by allowing the heating elements to run less frequently and reduce the seriousness of the expansion and contraction cycles your tank goes through when refilling and reheating.Need a water heater service?
+Contact the Phoenix plumbing service experts at Deer Valley Plumbing Contractors, Inc.!
 Call us at (602) 497-4806 and let Arizona’s most trusted plumber care for your home!